 Design and implementation of operating systems.
 Topics include process management, process synchronization and interprocess communication, memory management, virtual memory, interrupt handling, processor scheduling, device management, I/O, and file systems.
 Case study of the UNIX operating system.
 A programming project is required.

-Introduction to computer networks and the technical foundations of the internet, including applications, protocols, local area networks, algorithms for routing and congestion control, security, elementary performance evaluation.
+Introduction to computer networks and the technical foundations of the Internet, including applications, protocols, local area networks, algorithms for routing and congestion control, security, elementary performance evaluation.
 Several written and programming assignments required.

 Introduction to the theory and practice of computer user interface design, emphasizing the software design of graphical user interfaces.
 Topics include basic interaction devices and techniques, human factors, interaction styles, dialogue design, and software infrastructure.
 Design and programming projects are required.